Day 2 - Soar Mill Cove, plastic paradise

 With local beach goers telling us the next tide would bring another Plastic Tide with it and undo all our work, we couldn't help but ask ourselves 'why are we doing this?'

 We believe the answer is simple; it is a start.
-1,500 pieces of plastic will now not break down into hundreds or potentially millions of pieces of microplastics.
+1,500 pieces of plastic, or 4.4 kgs, will now not break down into hundreds or potentially millions of pieces of microplastics.
 For the seafood-eaters out there, this may prevent some of the estimated 11,000 pieces of microplastics per year ending up on your dinner plate.
 In other words it means eating a little bit less of our own garbage.
-We are only just starting to understand the potential impact this has on us (see here and here), not forgetting the dangers it poses to ocean wildlife, with an estimated 90% of seabirds carrying plastic in their stomachs and 100,000 animals dying each year from eating plastics.
+We are only just starting to understand the potential impact this has on us (see here and here), not forgetting the dangers it poses to ocean wildlife, with an estimated 90% of seabirds carrying plastic in their stomachs.

 This highlights why action is so important, why we need YOU to help us however you can - donate, tag, or join us on our beaches.
 Think what we could have done with 10 people, or 20, in the same time